SOMA STUDIO ARTS

 Art Lessons for Beginners through Advanced Students

 The ability to create amazing art, and communicate what is in your mind's eye, is not a gift one is born with.
 Instead it is a skill that is developed and honed with quality art education and practice.
-By breaking down artistic training into easy to understand principles that build slowly and logically upon each other, I am able to deliver unparalleled results to students in a relatively short time.
+By breaking down artistic training into easy to understand principles that build slowly and logically upon each other, we are able to deliver unparalleled results to students in a relatively short time.

-This approach demystifies the creative process making it accessible to anyone wishing to develop high level artistic proficiency.
+This approach demystifies the creative process making it accessible to anyone wishing to develop a high level artistic proficiency.

-Below is an example of my beginner level drawing students after about four to five months of instruction.
+Below is an example of beginner level drawing students after four to five months of instruction.
 Please visit the Student Gallery to view additional examples of student work at all levels in painting, drawing, fashion design and illustration.